Thomas McCants Stewart: Career

-Works
+Writings

 Stewart wrote three books, In Memory of Rev. James Morris Williams in 1880, Liberia: the Americo-African Republic: Being Some Impressions of the Climate, Resources, and People, Resulting from Personal Observations and Experiences in West Africa in 1886, and Revised Statutes of the Republic of Liberia: Being a Revision of the Statutes from the Organization of the Government in 1848 to and Including the Acts of the Legislature of 1910-1911 published posthumously in 1928.
 He also wrote the introduction for and helped publish Rufus L. Perry's The Cushite; or, The Children of Ham (the Negro Race) as Seen by the Ancient Historians and Poets.

 Personal life

 He was married twice, first to Charlotte Pearl Harris, and the second time to Alice Franklin.

 His son, McCants Stewart, was the first black lawyer in Oregon.
 His daughter, Carlotta Stewart Lai, was an educator in Hawaii for over four decades.